THE SAMS MINISTRY

 STAMP OUT HUNGER

-Stamp Out Hunger 2016 achieved record setting collection numbers.
-6,939 items of food and personal care were added to the SAMS Pantry available inventory.
-Local letter carriers (NALC Branch 2317) hauled in almost 37,000 lbs in donations collected in Midland alone on Saturday; all of which was distributed to 13 area pantries.
+Stamp Out Hunger 2017 achieved record setting collection numbers.
+7,981 items of food and personal care were added to the SAMS Pantry available inventory.
+This represents 10% of our annual food needs collected in a single day - WOWZA!
+Local letter carriers (NALC Branch 2317) hauled in over 40,000 lbs in donations collected in Midland alone on Saturday; all of which was distributed to 13 area pantries.
 Click here to read more and see photos.

 SAMS, MCEFPN Open House Programs